 He started drawing and painting extensively six years ago and after some time in Montreal had his first show at the Baba’s Art Wall in Charlottetown in 2009.

-Pan Wendt is the curator of the exhibition John Dohe: String.
-It is part of the Confederation Centre Art Gallery’s Emerging Artists Series supported by the RBC Foundation.
+The exhibition is curated by Pan Wendt and is part of the Confederation Centre Art Gallery’s Emerging Artists Series supported by the RBC Foundation.